 - seeking support for the physical and mental effects of AS

 - communicating with health teams to enable the best care for their condition

 People can also try numerous lifestyle changes and activities to improve function and increase their understanding of and autonomy over their condition.
 These include:

 - receiving mental health support, such as therapy

 The SSA offers further resources and support for people living with AS, including support groups, educational resources, and community forums.

 Physical therapy and exercises can help treat the symptoms and prevent or delay mobility limitations.

-A physical therapist will be able to design a program that can help a person maintain good posture and motion in the joints.
+A physical therapist can design a program to help a person maintain good posture and joint motion.

 This might consist of: